Skip to page content

 1. In some contexts (e.g. in card components) you may not want any built-in spacing for typographic block elements.
 Then, you can remove margins by using the m-0 utility class.

-2. You can also remove top margin “remotely” e.g. you can target the first item inside its wrapper using .your-wrapper:first-child { margin-top: 0; }, or the first sibling after the <header> or <h1> e.g. as I have done in these docs: .content-grid header + * { margin-top: 0; }.
-This takes care of any pages that start their content with an <h2> as the first element under the title (header) block.
+2. You can also remove top margin indirectly: e.g. you can target the first item inside its wrapper using .your-wrapper:first-child { margin-top: 0; }, or the first sibling after the <header> or <h1>.
+Same as I have done in Baselayer at .content-grid > h2:first-child { margin-top: 0; }.

 Block quotes

 Baselayer styles <blockquote> tags with some inline (x-axis) padding, to give the effect of indentation.
-This inline padding is set using the responsive spacing variable --sp-3 so that it increases if there is more available width.
-Whitespace --sp-3 is either based on viewport width or container width, depending on context.
+This inline padding is set using the container-responsive spacing variable --s-4 so that it increases if there is more available width.

 Otherwise, blockquotes have the same as paragraph styling.